fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/index.rst

 * Debugger

-	* Cython speedup modules are now available for the debugger.
+	* Cython speedup modules are now available for the debugger (see performance improvements at: https://www.speedtin.com/reports/7_pydevd_cython).

-	* It is considerably faster even without the speedup modules.
+	* It is considerably faster even without the speedup modules (see performance improvements at: https://www.speedtin.com/reports/8_pydevd_pure_python).

 	* When debugging multiple processes the console wasn't being updated to the selected stack in the debug view.